ansible/ansible/docs/docsite/rst/user_guide/playbook_structure.rst

 This is the simplest play.
 It just targets all hosts in inventory and (by default) runs M(gather_facts) on them.

-There are many ways a play can contain tasks, the simplest one is the ``tasks`` keyword.
+There are many ways a play can contain tasks.
+The simplest one is the ``tasks`` keyword.

 .. code-block:: YAML